The Document Checking Service (DCS) pilot helps organisations digitally check whether British passports are valid.

 After the pilot

-GDS and DCMS recognise that organisations looking at taking part in the pilot will want to know what will happen at the end of it.
+We recognise that organisations taking part in the pilot will want to know what will happen at the end of it.

-It may be a way of showing that there is a need for longer-term access to a passport validity check, which is in line with HMPO’s ambition to work with stakeholders in the private sector to explore the best way to meet the demand for passport data.
+It may be a way of showing that there is a need for longer-term access to a passport validity check.
+We want to work with stakeholders in non-public sector organisations to explore the best way to meet the demand for passport data.
 It may also help the government understand the potential value of safely checking other data sources.

-Contact the GDS and DCMS team with any questions at email@example.com
+Contact the DCS pilot team with any questions at email@example.com